Ba'athism

 Ba'athism advocates socialist economic policies such as state ownership of natural resources, protectionism, distribution of lands to peasants, and planned economies.
 Although inspired by Western socialist thinkers, early Ba'athist theoreticians rejected the Marxist class-struggle concept, arguing that it hampers Arab unity.
 Ba'athists contend that socialism is the only way to develop modern Arab society and unite it.

 The two Ba'athist states which existed—Iraq and Syria—attempted to prevent criticism of their ideology through authoritarian means of governance.
-Ba'athist Syria's state ideology was neo-Ba'athism, a far-left form of Ba'athist ideology developed by the Assadist leadership of the Syrian Ba'ath party, which was quite distinct from the Ba'athism which Aflaq and Bitar wrote about.
+Ba'athist Syria's state ideology was neo-Ba'athism, a more left-leaning form of Ba'athist ideology developed by the Assadist leadership of the Syrian Ba'ath party, which was quite distinct from the Ba'athism which Aflaq and Bitar wrote about.
 The Iraqi Ba'ath Party, meanwhile, was dominated by Saddamism, which had a more right-wing political orientation, culminating in an inter-Ba'athist conflict between the two Ba'athist states.
 Both Ba'athist regimes were ousted from power as a result of the U.S.-led invasion of Iraq in 2003 and the renewed rebel offensive in Syria in 2024 amid the Syrian civil war.
+After the dissolution of the Ba'athist party in Syria in 2025, very few Ba'athist groups remain in other countries with limited influence.
+In Lebanon, organizations linked to the Ba'athist party currently face forced dissolution by the government.